Derived automorphism groups of K3 surfaces of Picard rank 1: Introduction

 To prove Theorem \ref{main}, we start with the observation that the set of geometric stability conditions is contractible (this easily follows from the results in \cite[Section 10--11]{Bridgeland:K3}).
 Now pick a point $x \in X$, and consider the width where $\phi^{\pm}(\O_x)$ is the maximal and minimal phase appearing in the Harder-Narasimhan filtration of $\O_x$; this defines a continuous function

 We then construct a flow on $\Stab^*(X)$ which decreases $w_{\O_x}$, and use it to contract $\Stab^*(X)$ onto the subset $w_{\O_x}^{-1}(0)$ of geometric stability conditions.

 \begin{remarks} \begin{itemize} \item[(a)] We do not currently know how to generalize our methods to higher Picard rank.
+Our entire argument -- even the definition of the flow -- is based on the fact that the cone of classes in $\N(X) \otimes \R$ with negative square has two connected components.
 Note that in the general case it is not known whether the universal cover of $\P^+_0(X)$ is contractible, although this statement is implied by a special case of a conjecture of Allcock, see \cite[Conjecture 7.1]{Allcock:completions}.

 \item[(b)] Many of the questions relevant to this article were first raised in \cite{Balasz:diffeomorphisms}.

 \item[(c)] There are various examples of derived categories of non-projective manifolds $Y$ for which it has been shown that a distinguished connected component of the space $\Stab(Y)$ is simply-connected, see \cite{Ishii-Ueda-Uehara, Brav-HThomas:ADE, localP2, Qiu:Dynkin, Sutherland:CY3-algebra}.
 In each of these cases, the authors used the faithfulness of a specific group action on $\D(Y)$ to deduce simply-connectedness of (a component of) $\Stab(Y)$, whereas our logic runs in the opposite direction: a geometric proof of simply-connectedness implies the faithfulness of a group action. \end{itemize} \end{remarks}